 Things to Keep in Mind With Fractional Share Investing

 The requirements are pretty simple: You need a brokerage account with funds.

-Do keep in mind that fractional shares have become popular in the American market but not in foreign markets.
+Keep in mind that fractional shares have become popular in the American market but not in foreign markets.
 That means if you're looking to invest in foreign markets such as Europe or Japan, you may not have the option to buy fractional shares.

 While perhaps not every broker offers fractional share investing at this point in time, most of the major brokerages do.
 Read on to learn who we think are the best brokers to start fractional share investing with!

-Best Brokers for Fractional Share Investing
+Best Fractional Share Investing Apps

 Before you jump in and start building a portfolio of your top stock picks, make sure you have a broker that offers fractional shares and suits your investment needs.
 For a small retail investor, this means a broker with low or no trading fees.
 To that end, we have a few recommendations:

 Public.comPublic may seem like a new broker, but it's actually a rebranding of one of the first brokerage apps: Matador.
 With a sleek new application, Public looks to compete in the retail investor segment.
 To this end, they offer commission-free trading — meaning you pay them nothing whenever you buy and sell stocks — a highly functional mobile app, fractional share investing, and social features allowing you to build a community of like-minded investors.